James Alexander Fatally Shot By Philadelphia Police After Firing At Officers During Traffic Stop In Logan, Police Say

 Another two officers opened the rear passenger door and asked Alexander to exit the vehicle, according to police.
 One of the officers told him to leave his phone in the car and asked if he had a gun on him.

-Alexander then removed a firearm from the front of his waistline, police say, and the officer screamed, “he’s got a gun.”READ MORE: Pennsylvania Tourism Office Launches 'Joe & Jill: A Biden Trail,' A 14-Stop Self-Guided Presidential Road Trip
+Alexander then removed a firearm from the front of his waistline, police say, and the officer screamed, “he’s got a gun.”READ MORE: WATCH: Construction Worker In Devon Spotted Dancing On The Job

 While still positioned in the vehicle, police say Alexander discharged his weapon in the direction of police who positioned themselves on the passenger side of the Kia.